 Red Dead Redemption (2010)

 I’ve always had a weird soft spot for Westerns – I enjoy Western movies, particularly – I couldn’t tell you why.
-When Red Dead Redemption first came out, I was immediately interested in it, purely for the yeehaw-Old-West setting and I was legitimately obsessed with this game for like a year.
+When Red Dead Redemption first came out, I was immediately interested in it, purely for the yeehaw-Old-West setting, and I was legitimately obsessed with this game for like a year.
 It has a crazy cast of supporting characters, most of them designed to be unlikeable, but enjoyable nonetheless (Irish and Seth being two of my favourites).
 RDR’s protagonist, John Marston, was also one of my favourite protagonists in any game I’ve ever played – he’s the exemplary rogue-turned-straight, and he’s just trying to do right by his family, to make up for his past sins.
 RDR2, released last year, just about topped this game with its equally as endearing cowboy, Arthur Morgan, but it’s honestly a toss up between the two for me.
 I loved doing the Stranger missions in this game – all of the NPC’s were their own brand of batshit crazy, from the cannibal, to the man who keeps his wife’s corpse propped up in his house.
 This game was absolutely wild – you never knew what was waiting around the corner, in both the story and while roaming.
-Whether it was hunting, exploring, looking for treasure, or just fleecing fools in the local saloon at Liar’s Dice, I enjoyed every single second I spent with this game.
+Whether it was hunting, exploring, looking for treasure, or (as I said in my review of Red Dead Redemption 2) just fleecing fools in the local saloon at Liar’s Dice, I enjoyed every single second I spent with this game.

 Eternal Sonata (2007)